 When you’re new to the freelance world, taxes can feel intimidating, but it doesn’t have to be stressful.
 Use these tips to get organized and know what you need to pay so you can start putting money away and find a CPA sooner than later.
 In the end, you’ll be more informed and ready, allowing you to make the most of your tax appointment and position as a freelancer.

 Want to get ahead on next year’s filing?
-Here’s how to organize for 2019’s taxes now.
+Here’s how to get started prepping your taxes now.